asadoughi1990/Domchain/README.md

-This project is developed for Lightech website.
+This project is developed for Domchain website.